 Chrissie Parrott returns to the stage with Co3

 Under Hill’s direction, the new season celebrates a powerhouse of WA female choreographic talent, headlined by Australian dance legend and WA State Living Treasure Chrissie Parrott, who has created over 90 dance works.
-It’ll also present a unique opportunity for the innovative trio of Unkempt Dance (Amy Wiseman, Carly Armstrong and Jessica Lewis) to present their first mainstage work for Perth-based Co3 Australia.
+It’ll also present a unique opportunity for the innovative trio of Unkempt Dance (Amy Wiseman, Carly Armstrong and Jessica Lewis) to present their first mainstage work for Perth-based Co3 Contemporary Dance.

 “The idea of bringing these dynamic women together in a new season has been bubbling away for a while – and I guess in terms of timing, this programming decision sits within the wider context of issues around gender recognition, and the recent findings in Andrews Westle’s Turning Pointe: Gender Equality in Australian Dance report, commissioned by Creative Victoria and published online through Delving Into Dance, which points toward gender inequality within Australian performing arts,” comments Hill, who has recently become a mother to baby Harvey.

 “Australia has so many incredible women making outstanding contributions to contemporary dance, alongside our male counterparts.
 And look at the young talent coming through, like Isabella Mason (a third-year student at VCA) and the provocative Where We Stand she courageously presented in June – that’s brave work,” Hill added.

 For Parrott, the creative journey toward her new work (In-Lore Act II) began during an invitation from Hill to be a part of Co3’s two-year project Reason for Being, with support from Wesfarmers Arts and the Australia Council for the Arts, at the Art Gallery of WA.
 Beginning development in early 2017, Parrott’s work was prescient in relation to themes explored.